-Last month, leading experts from UnitedHealthcare and Blue Shield of California joined us for an in-depth discussion on managing the cost, quality and value of genetic testing.
+Last month, leading health plan executives joined us for an in-depth discussion on managing the cost, quality and value of genetic testing.
 The exchange offered an inside look at their efforts to manage genetic testing and included practical advice for health plan leaders seeking to better manage this space.

 Highlights from the discussion include: